 These assess your typical behaviour when faced with different situations and your preferred way of going about things.
 They reveal how likely you are to fit into the role and company culture.

 Once you’ve figured out what the test is and what to expect, map out the appropriate amount of time to prepare for it.
-Many people fall at this hurdle because they don’t dedicate enough time.
+Many people fail at this hurdle because they don’t dedicate enough time to prepare.

 You would prep for a phone interview, a presentation, face-to-face interview or exam – and a psychometric test is an equally big part of the recruitment process.
 You will need to practise and so ensure you put time aside to do this.

-If you’re taking the test online at home, don’t leave it until the last minute.
-Check the deadline and plan to take it at least a day in advance.
-You never know what can go wrong at the last minute and you’ll be surprised by the number of the recruiters that won’t accept excuses for late submission.
+If you are taking the test online at home, don’t leave it till the last minute.
+Check the deadline and ensure you are planning to take it at least a day in advance.
+You never know what can go wrong at the last minute and you’ll be surprised by the number of the recruiters that won’t accept excuses for a late submission.

-Find a quiet space where you won’t be disturbed.
-Check there are no phones, house-mates, dogs or heavy traffic nearby.
-Make sure your computer is reliable and has the appropriate browser that you need.
-Check beforehand what you’ll need (e.g. a calculator, spare paper, pens and stopwatch – to hand so you’re ready as soon as the test starts.
+Make sure you have a quiet space where you won’t be disturbed for the required time period.
+No phones, house-mates, dogs, heavy traffic nearby.
+Ensure the computer you use is reliable and has the appropriate browser that you need.
+Check beforehand what you’ll need (e.g. a calculator, spare paper, pen) so that you are ready to begin as soon as the test starts.

-If you’re taking the test under supervised conditions – online or on paper – then you’ll be sent a date and time for this.
+If you are taking the test under supervised conditions – either online or with paper – then you will most likely be sent a date and time for this.
 As you would with exams, give yourself plenty of time to get there.
 You don’t want to be in a flap when you arrive.
-Check beforehand if you need to bring anything (e.g. pen, paper, calculator).
-Some Assessment Centres ask you to bring your own laptop on the day.
+Check beforehand if you need to bring anything (e.g. pen, paper, calculator) – some Assessment Centres require you to bring your own laptop on the day.

-Of course it will be stressful, but do try to relax.
-Take a deep breath and do the best you can.
+Remember to take a deep breath and do the best that you can.
 Work quickly but methodically.
-If you’re finding one question challenging, move on if you can.
-You can rest assured that no one else is finding the test easy.
-And by taking it you’re potentially another step closer to a role you really want.
+If you are finding one question to be challenging, move on if you can.
+You can rest assured that no one else is finding the test ‘easy’ and by taking it you are one step closer to mastering them.